GitHub Actions

 Hi Folks,

-Lately, I was experimenting with GitHub Actions (GHA), as it is a buzzword since General Availability (GA), but I didn’t take time to try it before.
+Lately, I was experimenting with GitHub Actions (GHA), as it has been a buzzword since General Availability (GA), but I didn’t take the time to try it before.
 I’ve done it for you folks. 🙌

 Context